-Forex charts offer valuable information that allow you to base your trading decisions on the past performance of currency pairs.
-They help you to evaluate foreign exchange currency markets by charting the history of how currency pairs have behaved over certain time frames including by the minute, the hour, the week or month.
+Forex charts offer valuable information that allows you to base your trading decisions on the past performance of currency pairs.
+They help you to evaluate foreign exchange currency markets by charting the history of how currency pairs have behaved over specific time frames including by the minute, the hour, the week or month.

-- What a Forex trading chart is and how it can help you to trade
+- What a Forex trading chart is about

-- Choosing a chart to help you to become a better trader
+- Choosing the best chart to help you

 What Are Trading Charts

-Forex trading charts are information that show the performance of different currency pairs over a specific period of time.
-Just like any graph that shows the performance of something over time, trading charts are there to inform and educate you as a trader, giving you a greater chance of success through better informed choices.
+Forex trading charts are information that shows the performance of different currency pairs over a specific period.
+Just like any graph that shows the performance of something over time, trading charts are there to inform and educate you as a trader, giving you a higher chance of success through better-informed choices.

-Charts can be complex and detailed or simple and easy to digest.
+Charts can be complicated and detailed or simple and easy to digest.
 They are often provided by brokers to help you understand their prices and to enable you to make more educated decisions.

-Forex trading charts are available for a number of pairs and are based on different time frames.
+Forex trading charts are available for several pairs and are based on different time frames.
 This can be anything from a minute through to a month.
 While they can never guarantee what is going to happen when it comes to the performance of your chosen pair, it does allow you to act on a more likely outcome.

 The Different Types of Charts

 There are three different types of Forex charts which are commonly used.
 These are line charts, bar charts and candlestick charts.
-The simplest and most basic version is the line chart which draws a line from one closing price to the next giving you the opportunity to see the movement of a pair over a period of time.
+The simplest and most basic version is the line chart which draws a line from one closing price to the next, giving you the opportunity to see the movement of a pair over some time.
 While it gives you a general idea of the currencies and how they have performed it doesn't give you as much information as other types of charts.